Nethra2004/AI-POWERED-APPLICATION-TRACKING-SYSTEM/README.md

-# 📄 AI-Powered Resume Analyzer & ATS Scoring System
+# 📄 AI-Powered Application Tracking System

 This project is an **AI-powered Application Tracking System (ATS)** that helps candidates evaluate their resumes against job postings.
 Users can **log in, upload their resume, enter job details (company, job title, and description)**, and instantly receive an **ATS Score** along with **AI-powered feedback for improvement**.